 Suspension

 Hybrid bikes are either rigid or have a suspension fork.
-There are also hybrid bikes with suspension seatpost or rear suspension.
+There are also hybrid bikes with a suspension seatpost or rear suspension.
+But these are relatively rare, and I don’t recommend buying them.
+They are usually too heavy, and the suspension is ineffective.

-Then you reach a point when it makes sense to consider buying a mountain bike.
-But it again depends on your preferred riding style.
+You must spend $1000 or more on a quality hybrid bike with front suspension.
+Then, you reach a point when it makes sense to consider buying a mountain bike.
+Again, this depends on your preferred riding style.

 Frame Materials

 Carbon is stiffer and lighter but more expensive.
-It can absorb more vibrations contributing to a more comfortable ride.
-It’s more common on more expensive hybrid and mountain bikes.
+It can absorb more vibrations, contributing to a more comfortable ride.
+Carbon is more common on the more expensive mountain and gravel bikes.

 Accessories